ooaikomo/SOC-Threat-Detection-Segmented-Network/README.md

 ## 📌 Overview
-This repository documents a hands-on **Security Operations Centre (SOC) simulation** designed around a **segmented healthcare network** handling sensitive patient data.
+This repository documents a hands-on **Security Operations Centre (SOC) simulation** based on a **segmented healthcare network** that handles sensitive patient data.
-The lab demonstrates how network misconfigurations, insufficient monitoring, and weak segmentation can expose critical systems — and how centralized visibility, detection, and response can significantly improve security posture.
+The lab demonstrates how network misconfigurations, insufficient monitoring, and weak segmentation can expose critical systems and how centralised visibility, detection, and response can significantly improve security posture.

 The project mirrors real-world SOC workflows by combining **network design, attack simulation, SIEM monitoring, traffic analysis, and active response** in a controlled environment.

 ---

 ## 🧠 Lab Concept
-Healthcare organizations are prime targets for cyberattacks due to the value of Electronic Health Records (EHRs) and the stringent regulatory requirements.
+Healthcare organisations are prime targets for cyberattacks due to the value of Electronic Health Records (EHRs) and the stringent regulatory requirements.
 This lab simulates a healthcare technology environment with:

 - A **DMZ-hosted Ubuntu EHR server**
 - Internal SOC and analyst systems
-- Centralized security enforcement and monitoring
+- Centralised security enforcement and monitoring

 Common attacker techniques, such as **network reconnaissance** and **SSH brute-force attempts**, are simulated to evaluate the effectiveness of detection, correlation, and response across segmented network zones.